 This article explores the different advantages and disadvantages of wind energy.
 Discover what makes the wind one of the most popular renewable energy sources in use today.
 Learn about the controversy that surrounds the use of wind turbines and whether this is justified.

 Advantages of Wind Energy

-It should be noted that noise and visual pollution are both environmental factors, but they don’t have a negative effect on the earth, water table or the quality of the air we breathe.
+We should note that both noise and visual pollution are two environmental disadvantages of wind turbines.
+However, these factors don’t have a negative impact on the earth, water table or the quality of the air we breathe.

 4. Wind Energy is Free

 Unlike non-renewable energy sources, the wind is readily available and free for everyone to use.
 People use the wind each and every day for recreational purposes (such as sailing and windsurfing.)
 Utility companies use it to power wind turbines which are often installed as part of onshore or offshore wind farms.

 Wind farms can feature hundreds of turbines and generate vast amounts of renewable electricity.
 Utility companies are able to sell this on to customers at a competitive price.

 Wind turbines have a relatively small land footprint.
 Although they can tower high above the ground, the impact on the land at the base is minimal.
 They are mostly found in fields, on hilltops, or out at sea.
 At these locations, they pose hardly any inconvenience to the surrounding land.
 Farmers can still farm their fields, livestock can graze the hills, and fishermen can still trawl the sea.